 The Theatre was opened in 1932 by a well-off resident who had served a jail term for bootlegging.
 Its smartly-decorated premises reportedly included a then-modern floating balcony, a state-of-the-art “Inter-Phone” system, and a basement “speakeasy.”
 It apparently is one of only two extant Art Deco theaters in Maine.

-The Criterion’s restoration is a courageous undertaking and still a work in process and a learning process.
+The Criterion’s restoration is a courageous undertaking and still a work in progress, as well as a learning process.
 (Saturday’s sound and lights had to be corrected early in David’s talk.)
-And, of course, David was courageously hilarious in his sardonic comments and ridiculous dress – he wore a white imprinted sport coat and bright red, knee-length “balloon pants”:
+And, of course, David was courageously hilarious in his unique takes on life and his ridiculous dress – he wore a white imprinted sport coat and bright red, knee-length “balloon pants.”

 (Images taken in Bar Harbor, Maine, on July 12, 2025.)